mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Epic files an injunction against Apple over threat to revoke all developer access
+  - Tesla shares rally for no reason
      <hr/>

-      - *After taking a stand against Apple’s hefty cut of the money developers make through the App Store, Fortnite maker Epic Games shows no signs of backing down.
-The company filed an injunction against Apple in the U.S. District Court for California’s Northern Dis…*
+      - *Tesla shares surpassed $1,800 for the first time today, the latest in an eye-popping run up of the stock that has propelled the company’s valuation to more than $341 billion.
+Let’s put these numbers in perspective.
+Tesla, an automaker that delivered 367,500 v…*

-  - Meet the startup that helped Microsoft build the world of Flight Simulator
+  - Datasembly's real time pricing tool for consumer goods raises $10.3 million
       <hr/>

-      - *Microsoft’s new Flight Simulator is a technological marvel that sets a new standard for the genre.
-But to recreate a world that feels real and alive and contains billions of buildings all in the right spots, Microsoft and Asobo Studios relied on the work of m…*
+      - *Washington-based Datasembly aims to take the guesswork out of the pricing for consumer goods.
+The company founded by Ben Reich and Dan Gallagher initially started as a project the two men developed after working at a retail analytics firm in the DC area.
+What…*

-  - TikTok launches a new information hub and Twitter account to 'correct the record,' it says
+  - Pinterest announces first Black board member
       <hr/>

-      - *TikTok had already offered its statement regarding the Trump Administration’s executive order that will ban the app from the U.S. if it’s not sold by Chinese-owned parent company ByteDance by a given deadline.
-Today, the company has additionally launched its …*
+      - *Pinterest has appointed Andrea Wishom, President of trampoline company Skywalker Holdings and former Harpo Studios executive, to its board of directors.
+The appointment makes her Pinterest’s first Black board member and third female board member.
+Pinterest ad…*

-  - Amex acquires Softbank-backed Kabbage after tough 2020 for the SMB lender
+  - Lana has launched in Latin America to be the one-stop shop for gig workers financial needs
       <hr/>

-      - *Small and medium businesses have been some of the hardest hit in the coronavirus pandemic, and in many cases that has had a knock-on effect on the companies that provide services to them.
-Now, a startup that built a whole business around loaning money to SMBs…*
+      - *Lana, a new startup based in Madrid, is looking to be the next big thing in Latin American fintech.
+Founded by a serial entrepreneur Pablo Muniz, whose last business was backed by one of Spain’s largest financial services institutions, BBVA; Lana is looking t…*

-  - Get a free annual Extra Crunch membership when you buy a Disrupt 2020 pass
+  - Epic files an injunction against Apple over threat to revoke all developer access
       <hr/>

-       - *Disrupt 2020 is right around the corner, and we’ve decided to sweeten the deal for what’s included with your event pass.
-Buy your ticket now and you’ll get a free year of Extra Crunch, our membership program focused on startups, founders and investors with mo…*
+       - *After taking a stand against Apple’s hefty cut of the money developers make through the App Store, Fortnite maker Epic Games shows no signs of backing down.
+The company filed an injunction against Apple in the U.S. District Court for California’s Northern Dis…*